davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Feb 1: "The Bottom" (seminary show), hosted by Erica Goodman.
 Didn't work out.

+Feb 22: We played at Brew's and Burnley recorded it.

 ## 1998

+Car window got busted out on Bergen Street.

+## 1999

 "No, Matt, it'd be 'dong ay vong ee dong.'"

-Car window got busted out on Bergen Street.

 ## 2000